rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   Descartes' demon.
 -   Putnam Brain in a vat[^Putnam-1981].
 -   The Matrix
--   Bostrom
+-   Bostrom - The Simulation Argument
--   Am I the future's tamagotchi?
+-   Am I a more advanced civilization's tamagotchi?

 ### Scientific Realism